 Relationships are complicated and complex.
 Our childhood histories and past relationships weave into the fabric of how we interact and respond to the perceived joy- or threat- of love in our lives, so there is no simple answer to that question.
 If your partner won’t answer the question, it is ultimately up to you whether it is a deal-breaker or not, but before asking the questions, check-in with your feelings about getting a response… or not.

 Asking deal-breaker questions can be intimidating and overwhelming.
 You may still be lacking the confidence you need to cross that bridge.
-Speaking with one of our licensed therapists can help.
+Speaking with one of our licensed therapists about couples therapy or interracial couples therapy can help.